 Boundary treatments are varied with walls constructed of red sandstone, potentially from the Raglan Mudstone Formation and the Church of St Peter & St Paul has walls constructed in limestone and topped by metal railings.
 It is possible the limestone could come from the Bishop's Frome Limestone which sits on top of the Raglan unit.
-Red brick walls are also common, constructed almost certainly of locally manufactured brick due to the brickwork industry in Herefordshire, such as Stream Hall Brickworks in Bromyard.
+Red brick walls are also common, constructed almost certainly of locally manufactured brick due to the brickwork industry in Herefordshire.
 Other treatments include, post and rail, split wood pales, agricultural wire fencing, hedges (native and ornamental non-native).
 Some buildings are aligned directly adjacent (perpendicular) to roads, which also form a boundary, creating strong enclosure and accentuating the settlement core.